gkisalatiga/gkisalatiga-foss/README.md

 ### December 2024

 - [X] Upload a new release with native debug code
-- [ ] Fix "Double Splash Screen" issue by actually implementing the `SplashScreen` API on Android 12+
+- [X] Fix "Double Splash Screen" issue by actually implementing the `SplashScreen` API on Android 12+
 - [X] Fix "Content Labeling Warning" by adding labels to clickable objects
 - [X] Fix YouTube player suddenly stops when changing screen orientation (caused by commit 560426d "Added dark theme")
-- [ ] Add notification prompt the the `FragmentHome` if the user hasn't granted notification permission
+- [ ] Add notification prompt in the `FragmentHome` if the user hasn't granted notification permission
+- [ ] Add notification prompt in the `FragmentHome` about new app update
 - [X] Add "Sinode GKI" logo to the app
 - [X] Improve icon sets ~and color theming in dark mode~
 - [X] Remove JSON data fallback completely when launch count is more than 1 (prevent data not updated when offline)